M0NsTeRRR/PiDashboard/README.md

     2. Data poisonning (see how clientMQTT in `server/clientMQTT.py` handle topic reply)
 4. Fix issues found in part 3:
     1. Data poisonning -> User authentification
-    2. Privacy security -> Payload encryption
+    2. Data privacy -> Payload encryption

 # Usage guide
 Access the server on http:myIPAdress:80/ -> replace **myIPAdress by your IP address**